ovh/docs/pages/platform/metrics/usecase_code_instrumentation/guide.en-gb.md

 Sometimes, server monitoring is not enough.
 You may need deep insights about your application.
 Questions like **"How is my latency doing since the last upgrade?"** are keys to provide a fast and reliable service, especially when you're using **micro-services**, as you're multiplying points of failures. **Every library, subsystem and service should have at least a few metrics** to give you a rough idea of how it is performing.

 There's many libraries to help you create metrics from the runtime of your application.
 In most of the languages, you'll be able to find a client library to exposes them.
-Prometheus has a ["client libraries"](https://prometheus.io/docs/instrumenting/clientlibs/){.external} list compatible with Metrics, as we support Prometheus thanks to ["Beamium"](https://github.com/ovh/beamium){.external}, our opensource Warp10 & Prometheus metrics scraper.
+Prometheus has a ["client libraries"](https://prometheus.io/docs/instrumenting/clientlibs/){.external} list compatible with Metrics, as we support Prometheus thanks to ["Beamium"](https://github.com/ovh/beamium){.external}, our opensource Warp 10™ & Prometheus metrics scraper.

 ## Monitor your third-party applications